molcretb/PySMACKS/README.md

 # PySMACKS
+## Overview
-Python version of the SMACKS framework for smFRET analysis
+Python framework for single-molecule FRET data analysis.
+The general pipeline includes the following steps:

 Modules that are ready for test: